Loaded Mac and Cheese – classic recipe ramped up wtih crispy bacon, sour cream, green onions and plenty of the creamy cheesy comfort we crave.

 Macaroni and cheese may just be the perfect comfort food.
 There are so many varieties – here are a few of my favorite recipes to try next time:

-Baked Macaroni and Cheese – creamy mac and cheese with buttery bread crumbs over the whole thing baked until golden brown.
+Baked Macaroni and Cheese – creamy baked mac and cheese with buttery bread crumb topping.

-Pesto Mac and Cheese with Chicken – bites of chicken and pasta in a creamy herby pesto cheese sauce.
-Cooks completely in one skillet
+Pesto Mac and Cheese with Chicken – another one pot meal bites of chicken and pasta in a creamy herby pesto sauce.

 Loaded Mac and Cheese Recipe